saltyorg/docs/docs/saltbox/install/install.md

     [Cloudbox migration instructions](https://docs.saltbox.dev/reference/guides/cloudbox/)

 === "PlexGuide/PTS User"
+    This option is aimed at you if you are migrating your PG/PTS/MHA setup.

     You already have the required setup complete.
 You should use your existing Google setup at least to start with.

     The issues you will have to deal with will largely be around: